-A deadlock occurs when two or more session are waiting for data locked by each other, resulting in all the sessions being blocked.
+A deadlock occurs when two or more sessions are waiting for data locked by each other, resulting in all the sessions being blocked.
 Oracle automatically detects and resolves deadlocks by rolling back the statement associated with the transaction that detects the deadlock.
 Typically, deadlocks are caused by poorly implemented locking in application code.
 This article shows the steps necessary to identify the offending application code when a deadlock is detected.

 Create a test user.